symfony/symfony-docs/book/forms.rst

 Form Template Blocks
 ~~~~~~~~~~~~~~~~~~~~

-In Symfony, every fragment a form that is rendered - HTML form elements, errors,
+In Symfony, every part a form that is rendered - HTML form elements, errors,
-labels, etc - is defined in a base theme.
+labels, etc - is defined in a base theme, which is a collection of blocks

-The fragments are defined as blocks in Twig and as template files in PHP.
+in Twig and a collection of template files in PHP.

 In Twig, every block needed is defined in the `form_div_layout.html.twig`_ file
 that lives inside the `Twig Bridge`_.
 Inside this file, you can see every block
 needed to render a form and every default field type.

 In PHP, the fragments are individual template files.
 By default they are located in
-the `FrameworkBundle/Resources/views/Form` folder.
+the `Resources/views/Form` directory of the framework bundle (`view on GitHub`_).

 Each fragment name follows the same basic pattern and is broken up into two pieces,
 separated by a single underscore character (``_``).
 A few examples are: